SUSE-Cloud/suse-cloud-appliances/markdown/04-crowbar.md

 ### Flexible allocation of
 # roles
 ### across potentially multiple clusters
+Note:
-Note: not too opinionated about sizing
+- not too opinionated about sizing
+- allow growing the cluster later

 # Automated